-The latest type of marketing data and one which is sure to revolutionise the industry.
-Intent data refers to the measurement of web users’ behaviour (where they go and what they interact with online), with the purpose of predicting what they do next.
+The latest type of marketing data and one which is sure to revolutionize the industry.
+Intent data refers to the measurement of web users’ behavior (where they go and what they interact with online), with the purpose of predicting what they do next.

 There are two types of intent data: